plus-mobilitylab/netascore/docker.md

 `docker compose build`

-Then, once you are sure that all input datasets, settings and weights files are properly placed inside the `data` subdirectory, execute NetAScore:
+Then, once you are sure that all input datasets, settings and mode profile files are properly placed inside the `data` subdirectory, execute NetAScore:

 `docker compose run netascore data/<your_settings_file>.yml`